 Choose where your migrated site will be set up.

-Option A: Create a New Site
+Option A: Create a new site

 Select this if you don't have a Rapyd site set up yet.
 You'll create a new WordPress site within an existing plan as part of the migration process.